chrisWolter/yesfam-skitrip/docs/README.md

   details: Saas-Grund, Switzerland.
 - title: Cost
   details: We calculate with around ~650€.
 For more information see the cost section.
-footer: Made by Chris with ❤️ for the most awesome skitrip and the best community
+footer: Made by Chris with ❤️ for the most awesome ski trip and the best community
 ---

 # Important Information